How do you cook salmon? Hopefully this post will help! And provide you with a simple great recipe!

 The spicy sweet flavors of this salmon match well with rice.
 I fried mine, but steamed is also OK.

 So there you have it.
-Several ways to cook salmon and a really great way to eat it!
+Several ways to cook salmon and this spicy sweet salmon is a great way to eat it!

 Roasted Spicy Sweet Salmon